 Laravel is a popular PHP framework, first created in 2011 and always growing in popularity.
 In 2015 Laravel was the most starred PHP framework on Github.
 Since its first days, it has experienced an exponential adoption among PHP developers.

 Laravel has a lot of modern features just like the well known Python framework Django.
-It is also based on Symfony, one of the greatest PHP framework and is considered by many developers as a lightweight version of Symfony.
+It's also based on Symfony, one of the greatest PHP framework and is considered by many developers as a lightweight version of Symfony.

-In this tutorial, we are going to focus on the latest version of Laravel which is 5.4 ,released on January 2017 .
+In this tutorial, we are going to focus on the latest version of Laravel which is 5.7

-Throughout this tutorial or tutorial series, we are going to build a PHP web application for creating invoices .It is in the same time an application that I need right now and also can be used to demonstrate how many features and constructs of Laravel 5.4 framework work , from templates and routes to models and database.
+Throughout this tutorial series, we are going to build a PHP web application to demonstrate many features and constructs of Laravel 5.7, from templates and routes to models and database.

-So you need to have PHP installed on your system ,to check it , open your terminal on Linux/MAC or command prompt on Windows and type
+So you need to have PHP installed on your system.
+To check if PHP is installed, open your terminal on Linux/MAC or command prompt on Windows and type: